vbotka/ansible-config-light/docs/source/qsg.rst

 <https://www.lighttpd.net/>`_ on single FreeBSD host.
 The procedure is
 generic and can be easily modified to install and configure other applications on other systems.
 See examples in the directory *contrib*.
-The control node of this example is Linux and the user is member of the group *adm*.
+The control node of this example is Linux and the user is a member of the group *adm*.